COPD and Bloating: Why and What to Do

 “I was wondering why I feel so bloated”

-There are several causes of COPD bloating:
+What are the causes of COPD bloating?

-1. “Long Lungs”
+1. “Long lungs”

-For many people with COPD, the lungs can slowly become hyperinflated (aka over inflated).
+For many people with COPD, the lungs can slowly become hyperinflated (aka overinflated).
 Hyperinflated lungs are sometimes called “long longs”, and are a result of the lungs becoming less elastic over time or from being unable to fully exhale with each breath3.
 As the lungs become ‘long’, they take up more room in the body4, leading to more pressure on the stomach, diaphragm, and intestines, which can cause bloating.